How can we safely agree on a shared secret when we are in an insecure environment?

 Now, because modulus of discrete logarithms is a one-way function — easy to calculate in one direction, but impractical or impossible to calculate in reverse — they can safely publish the base, modulus, and their public values and be confident that even highly motivated mathematicians could not discover their secret values.
 This includes Alice and Bob themselves — they cannot discover each other's secret values.

 However, they can calculate a shared secret using the base, the modulus, the other party's public value, and their secret value.
 X.509v3 digital certificates let them make certain that they really have the public key of the other player, and not some "man in the middle" pretending to be the other end.

 the two keys are equal.

-Since either of the two players must use their secret key
+Since both of the two players must use their secret key

 in the calculation, it is a shared secret.

 Note that each player must use the first form of the equation from each pair, as that form uses their secret and the other player's public value.
 The remaining lines are there for us to work through the equivalence.
 Note that any calculation of the shared secret requires some secret information, and thus an outsider cannot calculate it.
 Also, while an outsider might happen to guess the shared secret (although good choices of base and modulus make that extremely unlikely), the involvement of modulo arithmetic means that they would have no way of verifying that they had guessed correctly.